fmeringdal/nettu-scheduler/README.md

 ## Quick start

-First of we need a running instance of the server.
-The quickest way to start one is with docker:
+First of all we will need a running instance of the server.
+The quickest way to start one is with `docker`:
 ```bash
 docker run -p 5000:5000 fmeringdal/nettu-scheduler
 ```
-or with cargo:
+or if you want to build it yourself with `cargo`:
 ```bash
 cd scheduler
 cargo run inmemory
 ```
-Both of these methods will start the server with an inmemory data storage which should never be used in production, but is good enough for exploring what can be done.
+Both of these methods will start the server with an inmemory data store which should never be used in production, but is good enough while just playing around.
 For information about setting up this server for deployment, read here.

 Now when we have the server running we will need an `Account`.
 To create an `Account`